tayden/ood-metrics/README.md

-# OOD Metrics
+# OOD Detection Metrics

-Functions for computing commonly used metrics in the field of OOD detection.
+Functions for computing metrics commonly used in the field of out-of-distribution (OOD) detection.

 ## Installation